OCHA-DAP/pa-anticipatory-action/analyses/somalia/README.md

 - FewsNet publishes thrice a year their classification containing current situation, near-term projections and medium-term projections.
 This data is shared at livelihood level, and the scripts in this repository aggregate that to admin2,1,and 0 level.
-- GlobalIPC publishes 1 to 2 times a year and uses a combination of livelihood zones and admin2 regions for reporting their classifications.
+- IPC global publishes 1 to 2 times a year and uses a combination of livelihood zones and admin2 regions for reporting their classifications.
-IPC global has been sharing data in Somalia since ..
+IPC global has been sharing data in Somalia since 2017.

 To compute the metrics we also make use of two Common Operational Datasets (CODs) from HDX namely the administrative boundaries and population statistics